Threat Model Schema

 Threat Dragon will check a threat model against the schema when it is loading and warn if there is a problem, but it will not stop the threat model from loading.

-If there is doubt about a threat model then ajv (Another JSON Validator) can be run from the command line to provide details of any discrepancy:
+If there is doubt about a threat model then ajv (Another JSON Validator) can be run from the command line to provide detail for most errors or omissions.
+Ensure you have npm installed first, for example brew install npm if you are using MacOS, and this will also install npx which is bundled with npm.

 sudo npm install -g ajv-cli